Boemska/sas-hot-editor/README.md

 -----------
 #### Log Message

 Much like the User Message above, this is another mechanism for either communicating with your users, by means of keeping a client-side log of your application activity.
 Use can depend on your application.
-Here implemented as part of a Log Window:
+Here implemented as part of a Log Window, setting a logmessage as so:

 ```sas
 %let logmessage=ORCL Debug: &nobs rows returned from table XYZ for user &_METAPERSON.;
 ```
+will result in the message appearing in the Application Log window as so:

 ![logmessage](https://cloud.githubusercontent.com/assets/11962123/12065735/76a154be-afd4-11e5-97e6-0c431f8069c5.gif)

 -----------